tomoris/PYHSMM/README.md

 hpylm: Hierarchical Pitman-Yor Language Model
 vpylm: Variable order HPYLM
 npylm: Nested Pitman-Yor Language Model (unsupervised word segmentation model)
-pyhsmm: Pitman-Yor Hidden SemiMarkov Model (unsupervised word segmentation and POS induction model
+pyhsmm: Pitman-Yor Hidden SemiMarkov Model (unsupervised word segmentation and POS induction model)
 ```

 ## Evaluation

 ### Language Model
-We evaluated the language model of them on BCCWJ.
+We evaluated the language models of them on BCCWJ.
 The definition of words is super short word unit.
 Size of training sentences is 57,281.
 Size of test sentences is 3,024.
 We note that npylm and pyhsmm were smoothed by charcter level language model.
 It means unfair comparison but we show the results.

 |Model   |perplexty   |n   |number of POS tags   |
 |:---:   |---:        |---:|---:|